Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform.md

       `<strong>Instructions</strong>: HTML tags you may use: &lt;a&gt; &lt;strong&gt; &lt;p&gt; and &lt;br&gt;.
 [If you are doing a transcription, please follow the <a href="/transcription-instructions" target="_blank">Transcription instructions</a>]`

+[image]

+**Validation**
+* Required: [check]

+**Display**
+* Resizable: [check]
+* Label display: select "Above" [can be changed later]

+**Placeholder**
+* Supply message (optional): “-- Put your input here. --”

+[Other options may be left blank for now.]

+* Click "Save component" (button).
+* Now you can add more components until you have added all the ones you want, such as "First Name", "Last Name", "Drupal user account", "Date" and so on.
+If you create custom fields, you will later have to modify the metadata XML form to ensure there is a matching MODS element there you can map the component to.